3ahmns2021-mtin-3h/weihnachtsspiel-As_Chriskindl-sber/README.md

 # weihnachtsspiel-As_Chriskindl-sber

 ### Project description:
-Introduction/Project summary
+A game currently about a brown rectangle (Christkindl) that has do fly over the chimneys of Austria and has to doge snowballs

 ### Development platform:
-(OS, Unity Version, Visual Studio Version, used SDKs)
+Windows, Unity Version 2020.15.f1, Visual Studio 2019

 ### Target platform:
-WebGL, Mobile, VR Device incl. reference resolution
+WebGL, ref,res 960px x 600px, Screen Independent

 ### Visuals:
 Screenshots (concept and experience), Video